danog/MadelineProtoDocs/docs/API_docs/constructors/inputPrivacyKeyPhoneNumber.md

-Whether people will be able to see the user's phone number
+Whether people will be able to see your phone number